jpoehls/old-zduck-web/_posts/2009-10-13-see-you-at-tulsa-techfest-2009.markdown

 ---
-For the past couple years I've been able to attend both days of [Tulsa TechFest](http://techfests.com/Tulsa/2009/default.aspx), a developer conference here in Oklahoma, and this year is I'm going back!
-It's only a one day event this time around but I have managed to pick out some sessions that interest me.
+For the past couple years I've been able to attend both days of [Tulsa TechFest](http://techfests.com/Tulsa/2009/default.aspx), a developer conference here in Oklahoma, and this year I'm going back!
+Interestingly, it's only a one day event this time.
+I hope this isn't a sign of dwindling support for the event.

 Attendance is $2 or 2 cans of food.
 Right up my alley.